 A brief look into the history of construction management

-Another example of the evolution of construction management is the set of rules that began to take shape across corporate America around the time of World War II – many of the skills were put into many different civil construction projects.
+Another example of the evolution of construction management can be remembered as a set of rules that has begun to take shape across corporate America around the time of World War II, and after the end of the war those same skills were put into many different civil construction projects.
 This shows the successful appliance of the basics of construction engineering projects that were applied to a number of corporate projects.

-The digitalization trend is hitting the construction management industry, with more and more details being addressed digitally, and more to come in the near future.
-One of the prime benefits of this digitalization is the ability to track and manage the work process from anywhere, due to the sheer number of mobile-friendly technology and software.
+Right now, the digitalization trend is not missing the construction management industry, either, with more and more details being addressed digitally, and more to come in the near future.
+One of the prime benefits of this digitalization is set to be the ability to track and manage the work process from anywhere, due to the sheer number of mobile-friendly technology and software.